 Also of interest is that Groton has more people living here who work in computers and math than 95% of the places in the US.

-Groton is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Groton is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The citizens of Groton are very well educated compared to the average community in the nation: 37.27% of adults in Groton have a bachelor's degree or even advanced degree.
+The education level of Groton citizens is very high relative to the national average among all cities (21.84%): 36.17% of adults in Groton have a bachelor's degree or even advanced degree.

 Groton is a very ethnically-diverse town.
 The people who call Groton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Groton residents report their race to be White, followed by Black or African-American.
 Groton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.06% of the town’s residents.
-Important ancestries of people in Groton include German, Italian, English, and French.
+People of Hispanic or Latino origin account for 13.45% of the town’s residents.
+Important ancestries of people in Groton include Irish, German, Italian, English, and French.

 The most common language spoken in Groton is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Langs. of India.